lxxsxoh/2025-AI--/README.md

 - torchmetrics >= 0.11.0
 - Pillow >= 9.0.0
 - tqdm >= 4.64.0
 > All necessary packages are listed in `requirements.txt`.
+You can download and install it by following the instructions later in this README.
 #### 0-2.
 AIhub Dataset
 <details>
 <summary><strong>[Click to expand]</strong></summary>